-(viii) After the initial E-scores are obtained, a worksheet for rating residents must be completed for all newly admitted clients to obtain an E-score.
-The evacuation capability is calculated as described in clause (vii) of this subparagraph.
+(vii) After the initial E-scores are obtained, a worksheet for rating residents must be completed for all newly admitted residents to obtain an E-score.
+The evacuation capability is calculated as described in clause (vi) of this subparagraph.

-(ix) E-scores must be updated annually or sooner if significant changes occur in any client's evacuation capability.
+(viii) E-scores must be updated annually or sooner if significant changes occur in any resident’s evacuation capability.
 These updated scores are based on the group's overall performance during fire drills as they are conducted throughout the year.
-Scores do not have to be calculated in accordance with the drills required for newly admitted clients based on the requirements stated in clause (vii) of this subparagraph.
+Scores do not have to be calculated in accordance with the drills required for newly admitted residents based on the requirements stated in clause (vii) of this subparagraph.

 (C) Prompt rating.